mikedizhur/golang-snippets/README.md

 	fmt.Println(random.IntN(100))
 }
 ```
+Update: idk changed my mind since then but wtv

 ### Description
 Works completely fine by just calling functions right out of the library, but we do not know the seed.